 An account can be closed, although there is no cost to keep the account open.
 To close an account all charges must be paid.
 If the account has a credit balance this should be transferred otherwise the credits will be deleted.

 Waka Kotahi has the right to suspend accounts.
 This action may be taken in the case of deliberate non-compliance.
-Suspension would not allow vehicles to be accepted on the account preventing certification and registration.
+Suspension means vehicles are unable to be accepted in the CO2 account, which prevents certification and registration.